bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 ## Free shipping

 At the moment, we offer a free shipping action that provides an additional shipping method called “free shipping” on the storefront checkout flow.
-This shipping method is not the same as 100% off shipping since the shopper has a choice of shipping options with one of them being free shipping.
+This shipping method is not the same as 100% off shipping since the shopper has a choice of shipping options, including free shipping.

 ## Using logical operators